This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 # ... scraping code ...

-For more advanced anti-blocking techniques, check out our comprehensive guide on
+For more advanced anti-blocking techniques, see our guide on

 5 Tools to Scrape Without Blocking and How it All Works